 It’s a definite no when it comes to wondering if grapes are good for dogs.

-They do human beings plenty of favours, and many a generous dog owner who has introduced slices of apple or the odd diced strawberry to a dog’s dessert might well consider tossing a few grapes their way.
+They do human beings plenty of favors, and many a generous dog owner who has introduced slices of apple or the odd diced strawberry to a dog’s dessert might well consider tossing a few grapes their way.

-But definitely avoid doing this – these animals cannot eat grapes, and likewise, dogs cannot eat raisins either.
+But avoid doing this – these animals cannot eat grapes, and likewise, dogs cannot eat raisins either.

-Many kinds of fruits and berries, not to mention many vegetables we as humans rely on to stay fighting fit, work wonders for dogs if dished up in the right sized portions.
+Many kinds of fruits and berries, not to mention many vegetables we as humans rely on to stay fighting fit, work wonders for dogs if dished up in the right-sized portions.

 Yet anyone who has ever wondered, can dogs eat raisins or can dogs eat grapes, hopefully learns before experimenting with this idea just how dangerous it can be.